vEnhance/1802/r06.typ

 - All the way back in R01, when I warned you about type safety, I repeatedly stressed you that you *cannot multiply two vectors in $RR^n$ to get another vector*.
   You had a "dot product", but it spits out a number.
-  Honestly, you shouldn't think of dot product as multiplication; the name sucks.
+  (Honestly, you shouldn't think of dot product as a "product"; the name sucks.)

 - Of course, the classic newbie mistake (which you better not make on your midterm) is to define a product on vectors component-wise: